The Theory of Retrogenesis is Simple

 When a baby cries, it probably has unmet needs.
 When a person with dementia becomes anxious, agitated, sad, exhibits unusual behavior - it is likely that they have an unmet need and have no other way to express the need.

-Here are some things you can do to become proactive in meeting our loved ones needs:
+Here are some things you can do to become proactive in meeting the needs of our loved ones:

 Routine, Routine, Routine